 The areas around Hertford feature substantial deposits of sand and gravel that are ideal for use in the construction industry.

-The Council Council is obliged by law to formulate a Local Plan for the extraction of local minerals, such as sand and gravel.
+The County Council is obliged by law to formulate a Local Plan for the extraction of local minerals, such as sand and gravel.
 The Minerals Local Plan sets out the development planning framework for future minerals extraction and associated development whilst providing for environmental protection.
 The plan also designates Preferred Areas for minerals extraction.
 The current Minerals Local Plan 2002-2016 was adopted on 27 March 2007 and is currently under review prior to being submitted to the government in the Spring or Summer of 2019.
 Any new plan would cover the period 2016-2031.

 Over the decades a number of local sites have been used for gravel extraction, including Panshanger, Rickneys, and Waterford Heath.